-There are facilities for day and overnight kayaking adventures on the Blackwater River and the Coldwater Creek Jupiter Creek.
+There are facilities for day and overnight kayaking adventures on the Blackwater River and Coldwater Creek Jupiter Creek.
 Available with rental facilities, you can rely on this beautiful nature house for a great kayak adventure.

 12. Fort Pierce

-With a flashlight and a glow-in-the-dark lamp, you can maneuver your kayak through the dark coves and in between the mangrove structures and experience the best nighttime kayaking in Florida.
+With a flashlight and a glow-in-the-dark lamp, you can maneuver your kayak through the dark coves and between the mangrove structures and experience the best nighttime kayaking in Florida.
 Kayaking here will be more memorable than any day paddling for you and your family.

 13. The Beaches of Destin

 Jupiter is on the Indian River.
 A river that is home to beautiful brackish and blue-green water and plenty of aquatic wildlife.
 It is a perfect spot for you to kayak in Florida.
 The waters here connect to wild beaches where you can stop and dock.
-Enjoy a pleasant and relaxing moment amidst the quiet surroundings that are only broken by the sound of water washing over the shore.
+Enjoy a pleasant and relaxing moment amidst the quiet surroundings, only broken by the sound of water washing over the shore.

 15. Coastal Dune Lakes, South Walton

-Considered to be the treasure of Florida.
+They are considered to be the treasure of Florida.
 The Coastal Dune Lakes are a prevalent natural occurrence.
 They are only found in five places around the world.
 There are fifteen n coastal dune lakes in South Walton.
 All of which lay along the 30-A highway corridor.
 Next to Camp Helen and Inlet Beach, Lake Powell is the largest lake and offers excellent kayaking and boating experiences.